Academic Responsibilities for Students

 If agreed-upon work is not completed and no grade change submitted in the allotted period (and an extension has not been granted), when the Incomplete expires the grade becomes an F or N. Faculty may request an extension of an Incomplete (before the expiration date of the Incomplete) by notifying the Registrar’s office.

-Questions regarding this policy should be directed to the Registrar or the Associate Dean for Student Academic Affairs.
+Questions regarding this policy should be directed to the Registrar or the Director of Academic and Career Advising.

 Once a course grade has been submitted to the Registrar, it is considered final and may be changed only for the following reasons: recording, posting, computational errors; to change an Incomplete or WP grade to a final letter grade; to adjust a disputed grade after the challenge process has come to a close; documented illness/emergency prevents a student from requesting and receiving an approved Incomplete Grade Contract before final grades are due.
-Faculty members submit Grade Change Request forms to the Associate Dean for Student Academic Affairs for approval; Grade Change forms are available in Bates House or the Registrar’s Office.
+Faculty members submit Grade Change Request forms to the Registrar for approval; Grade Change forms are available in Bates House or the Registrar’s Office.

 Challenging a Course Grade